-Zagrut, meaning beware, is a news reader app that critiques the existing system of online news and gradually makes the user aware of prevalent media bias.
+Zagrut, meaning beware, is a news reader app that critiques the existing system of online news and gently guides the user against prevalent media bias.

 Technology: Sketch, Invision Studio, Adobe Suite

-Association: Parsons School of Design, MFA Design+Tech Studio
+Association: Parsons School of Design, MFA Design+Tech Studio, NAB Futures

-This was followed by a mind map where the filtered thoughts are now arranged so that you understand the connections laterally and not just linearly.
-This was very helpful for my process before you begin to research and also, it’s a good anchor point to keep your research focussed and wander into the never-ending space of information.
+I further organized them into a mind map so that I understand the connections laterally and not just linearly.
+This was very helpful for my process and served as a good guide into my domain research.
+Again, it was important to keep the research focussed and stay cautious of wandering into the never-ending space of information in this domain.

-My research took shape in mainly three phases.
+My research took shape in broadly four parts:

 - Understanding the Problem